hanifalkamal/hanifshop/README.md

 # hanifshop
 Microservices E-commerce dengan Real-time Inventory Updates

 This project will focus on building a mini e-commerce application with a microservices architecture.
-You can create multiple services using Spring IoC to manage various aspects of e-commerce applications, such as product management, order management, and stock management.
+This include multiple services using Spring IoC to manage various aspects of e-commerce applications, such as product management, order management, and stock management.

 Component :
 Spring IoC,